BajajGirik/task-recorder/README.md

 ## Introduction
 A very basic task recorder for personal use which is still a work in progress...
+The database is a json file stored in db folder for now

 ## Setup
 - Install python